DamianWimberly/configure-ad/README.md

   - Azure Portal > Virtual Machines > DC-1 > Networking > IP Configuration > Set Private IP to Static > Save.

 🔷 **Disable the Windows Firewall on DC-1**
-- Connect via Remote Desktop.
+- Log in to DC-1 via Remote Desktop.
 - Open `wf.msc` from the Run command.
 - Go to **Windows Defender Firewall Properties**.
 - Set the Firewall state to **Off** for Domain, Private, and Public Profiles.